claudijo/bits-n-pieces/README.md

 ## Publish

-Files are published to npm, scoped to the @claudijo organisation (https://www.npmjs.com/org/claudijo).
+Files are published to npm, scoped to the @claudijo user/organisation (https://www.npmjs.com/org/claudijo).
 Publishing is intelligently done through `lerna` using the command `npm run publish`.

 Note that you must be on the `master` branch to publish and `lerna` will let you know